What are the Maximum Mortgage Terms?

 This can be useful for anyone who wants to keep their outgoings to a minimum to help them save or have money freed up for other financial commitments.
 In these cases, a mortgage term of 30-40 years could be viable, as long as you don’t mind the idea of staying in your current property or having a mortgage to pay for several or more decades.

-The main caveat of a longer mortgage term is that they usually cost more in the long run.
-This is because you will need to make interest and capital payments for the duration of the term, and an extra 5-15 years of them is likely to add up, despite the reduced cost of those lower monthly mortgage payments.
+The main caveat of a longer mortgage term is that it usually costs more in the long run.
+This is because you will need to make interest and capital payments for the term, and an extra 5-15 years of them are likely to add up despite the reduced cost of those lower monthly mortgage payments.

-If you’re keen to know how changing your term will affect your mortgage payments, use our mortgage repayments calculator below to compare different term lengths.
+If you’re interested in knowing how changing your term will affect your mortgage payments, use our mortgage repayments calculator below to compare different term lengths.

 Mortgage Repayment Calculator